ethbex/imaginer/README.md

 # Use the larger model variant for (potentially) higher quality descriptions
 imaginer rename ./image.png --model large

+# If you're already in the folder with images, target the current directory
+cd images
+imaginer rename . --prefix "img_" --case lower
 ```

 ## Supported inputs